serbanb17/VacationHireInc/readme.md

   * implementation of REST API service
 * VacationHireInc.Tests
   * Contains unit tests (MSTest, Moq)

 The web service allow for users (admin or clerk) to register and update vehicle renting orders.
+Developed with dotnet --version 5.0.104

 ## Deploy Example